freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 When something is controlled by a central authority, where the power to make decision lies in the hands of the apex of the management, such system is called a Centralized System.
 Banks, for example, are a centralized system, where it's the responsibility of the Governor to make decisions.

 On the contrary, when the power is vested in the hands of the people or the users, such system is said to be a Decentralized System.

-The peer to peer network, Torrent, for example is a decentralised system, where the user has complete control.
+The peer to peer network, Torrent, for example, is a decentralised system where the user has complete control.

 ![Decentralized Systems](https://raw.githubusercontent.com/Vagisha16/Hw3/master/blockchain_article_pic.jpg)

 #### _* Distributed Ledger_

-> Blockchains use distributed Ledger Technology (DLT) to store and access the data around.
+> Blockchains use distributed Ledger Technology (DLT) to store and access data.

 When something is stored on a Distributed Ledger, multiple copies of it are made across the network at the same time.
-Unlike traditional databases, distributed ledger do not have a central database or administration functionality.
+Unlike traditional databases, distributed ledgers do not have a central database or administration functionality.

 ![Distributed Ledger](https://qph.fs.quoracdn.net/main-qimg-2e24c4949a63eefa9bbab1773e185cdd)

-When applied in a decentralized system like Blockchain, each user has a copy of the ledger and participates in the transaction verification.
-This gives Blockchain the property of Immutability and ensures security.
-Since, the data is distributed, there is no centralized version of the data for the hackers to corrupt.
+When applied in a decentralized system like Blockchain, each user has a copy of the ledger and may (depending on the blockchain) participate in the transaction verification.
+This gives Blockchain the propeerty of immutability and ensures security.
+Since the data is distributed there is no centralized version of the data for hackers to corrupt.
 The data and the records are public and easily verifiable.
-This also eliminates single point of Failure.
+This also eliminates a single point of failure.

 #### _* Secure Ecosystem (Cryptographic Hash)_